ankesh06g/SalesforceIndex/Notes/Admin/2_Objects_Fields.md

 - Child object will inherit all the sharing setting and rule from parent object
 - Cascad Delete
 - You can create a **RollUp-Summery** field on Master record to summerise child records
+- In rollup summery COUNT, SUM, MIN, MAX these funtions are available.
+Avg is not available.

 ### 2. Lookup